- 1 Is the COVID-19 vaccine for children under 5 years old available?

 Cases of severe allergic reactions to all vaccines are also very rare.
 It’s estimated at 1.31 cases per 1 million vaccine doses given.

-Signs of a severe allergic reaction to the Pfizer/BioNTech vaccine can include:
+Signs of a severe allergic reaction to a vaccine may include:

 - difficulty breathing,